Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Zak-OTFS Signal Model

 \subsection{Matrix Form I/O Relation of Zak-OTFS}

-WAlthough the aforementioned continuous-time I/O relation provides mathematical insights, the involved integration operations are computationally prohibitive for practical digital signal processing.
+The aforementioned continuous-time I/O relation provides mathematical insights but it is inconvenient for digital implementation.
+Although some simulation-oriented works truncate the infinite DD-domain effective channel response \cite{mehrotra2026pulse}, they lack an error characterization of the truncation approximation.
 To bridge this gap and facilitate computer simulations, we derive a discrete-time counterpart for the Zak-OTFS I/O relationship.

-As illustrated in Fig. \ref{fig:OTFS_OFDM_Receiver}, the receive framework processes the received signal $r(t)$ through three cascading stages: OFDM demodulation, frequency windowing, and postcoding.
-In the OFDM receiving framework, the received signal is sampled at a rate of $F_s = M \Delta f$.
-The intermediate vector $\tilde{\mathbf{y}}$ is then obtained by computing the cross-correlation between these signal samples and the discretized basis functions $[B^{*}(k F_s)e^{-j 2 \pi \frac{n\Delta f}{N} k F_s}]_{k=0}^{MN-1}$.
-Then, we perform the subsequent procedures to obtain the DD domain received symbols.
+As illustrated in Fig. \ref{fig:ZakOTFS_OFDM_framework}, the receive framework processes the receive signal $r(t)$ through three cascading stages: OFDM demodulation, frequency windowing, and postprocessing.
+For the discrete-time Zak-OTFS, the receive signal is sampled at a rate of $F_s = M \Delta f$.
+The intermediate vector $\tilde{\mathbf{y}}$ is then obtained by computing the discrete-time cross-correlation between the sampled receive signal and the $n$-th windowed subcarrier $[B^{*}(k/F_s)/Te^{-j 2 \pi \frac{n k \Delta f}{N F_s}}]_{k=0}^{MN-1}$.
+Then, we perform the subsequent procedures to obtain the DD domain receive symbols.

 Without loss of generality, we consider that both the time and frequency windows are rectangular functions, i.e., $A(f)$ and $B(t)$ are $1$ within the interval $[0, M\Delta f]$ and $[0, NT]$, respectively, and zero, otherwise.
 Assume the cyclic-prefix (CP) is added in front of the transmit signal $x_{g}(t)$.
-After removing the CP at the receiver side, the $k$-th sample of the time domain received signal is
+After removing the CP at the receiver side, the $k$-th sample of the time domain receive signal is

 where $s_{n}$ is the $n$-th element of the transmit symbols sequence, $\mathbf{s}$, given by